cac3r/htb_machines/tombwatcher/testing.md

 Querying: "`Shortest Path From Owned Objects`"

-- With this query BloodHound is already identifying the whole chain from the Owned User Account `henry` to foothold - `john` with Remote Magement Privilege.
+- With this query BloodHound is already identifying the whole chain from the Owned User Account `henry` to foothold - `john` with Remote Management Privilege.

 ![](screenshots/12.png)